 The motto of the club is Omnem Movere Lapidem – leave no stone unturned!

-We have workshops for faceting (gem cutting) and lapidary, which are usually open on the third and fourth Saturdays of the month, according to demand.
-Occasional courses on gemmology or mineralogy are arranged.
+We have workshops for faceting (gem cutting) and lapidary.
+Occasional courses on gemmology or mineralogy are also arranged.